awsdocs/amazon-ecs-developer-guide/doc_source/create-task-definition.md

 + The file is a valid JSON file
 + The file does not contain any extraneous keys
 + The file contains the `familyName` parameter
-+ There is at least one entry under `containderDefinitions`
++ There is at least one entry under `containerDefinitions`

 ------
 #### [ New Amazon ECS console ]